-Watch the 1:21 video El jardín vertical más grande del mundo (En construcción) – The largest vertical garden in the world (under contruction) from Paisajismo Urbano and the 2:14 video Santalaia – Amazing Vertical Garden by Groncol – Infraestructura Verde, both on YouTube.
+1:21 video El jardín vertical más grande del mundo (En construcción) – The largest vertical garden in the world (under construction) from Paisajismo Urbano; and the 2:14 video Santalaia – Amazing Vertical Garden by Groncol – Infraestructura Verde, both on YouTube.

 Santalaia is a high end multi-family residential building situated on the eastern edge of the densely populated Colombian capital of Bogotá.
 It has a privileged location in the Rosales neighborhood, adjacent to several embassies and with a wonderful view over the eastern hills.

 In 2013 architects Exacta Proyecto Total approached Groncol, vertical garden and greenroof designer and installer, with the idea of having a multi-family residential building entirely covered with plants.
 They were unfamiliar with how it could be accomplished and therefore wanted to partner with a company with the most amount of experience in the matter.

 One of the architect’s inspirations and references was the B3 Hotel in Bogotá, which had a very successful and relatively large (360 m2) green wall installed in 2012 by Groncol.
 Groncol believed they had the technology, based upon prior use of these systems from the Spanish company Paisajismo Urbano, and the experience to build such a large and aggressive design for Santalaia.
 The Colombian design/build company embarked on the quest as soon as they became more familiar with the project.
 Completed in December 2015, the project took a total of eight months of planning and eight months of construction to build the green wall 9 stories above ground and 2 stories underground.